A Guide to the Eviction Process in Virginia Beach VA

 Both parties may have a right to request a jury trial, in which case it’ll extend the process.

 A no-show by the tenant for the hearing may result in a favorable judgment for the landlord.
-In such a case, the court will likely issue a writ of eviction and the eviction process will continue.
+In such a case, the court will likely issue a judgment in favor of the landlord in the unlawful detainer action, and the eviction process will continue.

 But, should the tenant answer the summons and complaints, then they will give an ear to both parties.
 In their defense, the tenant may cite any of the following as a reason for not honoring the notice:

-• You used “self-help” eviction methods.
-In Virginia and all over the country, it’s illegal to evict a tenant through any other means than that prescribed in Virginia law.
-Examples of “self-help” eviction tactics include blocking the tenant’s access to rental unit and shutting off previously available utilities
+- The landlord used “self-help” eviction methods.
+In Virginia and all over the country, it’s illegal to evict a tenant through any other means than that prescribed in Virginia laws.
+Examples of “self-help” eviction tactics include blocking the tenant’s access to rental property, throwing out the tenant’s possession and shutting off previously available utilities

-• You failed to follow the proper eviction procedure.
+- The landlord failed to follow the proper eviction procedure.
 Terminating a tenancy in Virginia requires strict adherence to the law.
-For instance, you must start by serving the tenant with the appropriate notice.
+For instance, the landlord must start by serving the tenant with the appropriate notice.
 Missing this crucial detail will render the entire process void

-• The eviction is retaliatory.
-You cannot try to evict a tenant for exercising any of their given rights.
-If proven, the suit will not only be dismissed but you may also end up paying your tenant some monetary damages
+- The eviction is retaliatory.
+The landlord cannot try to evict a tenant for exercising any of their given rights.
+If proven, the legal process will not only be dismissed but the landlord may also end up paying their tenant some monetary damages

-• The eviction was as a result of discrimination.
+- The evictions were as a result of discrimination.
 All forms of discrimination in housing are illegal under both state and federal law.
 According to the Virginia Fair Housing Law, it’s illegal to discriminate against a tenant based on sex, religion, race, national origin, disability, familial status, age, and color

 Writ of Eviction

 This is the tenant’s final notice to vacate their rented premises.
-After a successful ruling, you must request the writ of eviction from the court.
+After a successful ruling, the landlord must request the writ of eviction from the court.
 More often than not, the earliest it can be issued is 10 days after the judgment.

-Once you’ve obtained the writ and delivered it to the sheriff, the tenant will have a maximum of 72 hours to move out or else be forcibly evicted.
+Once the landlord has obtained the writ of possession and delivered it to the sheriff, the tenant will have a maximum of 72 hours to move out.
+If the tenant does not vacate within this period, the sheriff will enforce the writ of possession, resulting in the tenant being forcibly evicted.

 Bottom Line: How to Evict Tenants – Virginia Eviction Laws

 Evictions are the last things any landlord wants.
 That’s why it’s best to have someone with the experience and resources to thoroughly screen tenants, deal with tenants, and handle the lease agreements.
 That someone can be Limehouse Property Management!
-We can also help you understand the Virginia landlord-tenant law.
+We can also help the landlord understand the Virginia landlord-tenant law.

 Contact us today to learn about our rental property management services.
 We’d be happy to speak to you!